How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • skin diseases.

-It happens that in time to receive a timely medical care fails.
-In this case, you can start treating an open wound using folk recipes.
+It happens that in time to receive timely medical care fails.
+In this case, you can begin to treat the open wound using traditional recipes.

-When choosing how to treat the wound surface, it is recommended to use medicinal plants with disinfectant action.
+When choosing what to treat the wound surface with, it is recommended to use medicinal plants with a disinfecting effect.
 These include:

-• leaflets indoor plants- Aloe or Kalanchoe.
-Remove the thin skin and apply the fleshy side to the wound, fixing it with a bandage or plaster.
+• Leaflets indoor plants- aloe or kalanchoe.
+Remove the thin skin and apply the fleshy side to the wound, securing with a bandage or plaster.

-• Bee honey, smeared with it thin layer wound surface, place a sterile napkin on top and make a dressing.
+• Bee honey, smeared with it thin layer wound surface, place a sterile napkin on top and bandage it.

-• Yarrow greens should be chewed until smooth and applied to a cut or stab shallow wound.
+• Yarrow greens should be chewed until smooth and applied to a cut or punctured shallow wound.

 • Treat the affected area with celandine juice.